hubmapconsortium/ccf-releases/v1.4/markdown/ref-organs/3d-vh-m-palatine-tonsil-l.md

 # 3D Reference Organ for Palatine Tonsil, Male, Left v1.0

 ### Description
 [This reference organ](https://humanatlas.io/3d-reference-library) was created using data from the Visible Human Male, provided by the National Library of Medicine.
-The same anatomy was used for the female model, adjusted to fit in with the existing female organs.

 | Label | Value |
 | :------------- |:-------------|